The Xometry app works best with JavaScript enabled!

 The compression generated by the screw is the primary mechanism responsible for heating and melting the plastic binder carrying the metal powder.
 The barrel is also heated to supply additional energy.
 Once enough material is melted, the screw retracts and then forces the metal powder suspended in the plastic binder into a two-part mold that is clamped shut during the injection, the plastic binder then transports the metal powder into the mold.
 Once cooled, the green part is ejected from the mold.
 To achieve its final properties, the binder must be removed from the structure.
 The empty spaces left by the binder must be filled by sintering to create a fully dense, structurally capable part.
 This green part is then exposed to solvents or a catalyst, and elevated temperatures help remove the thermoplastic binder, which is called the brown part.
 Finally, the part is placed in a furnace to sinter the metal powder particles together.
 During this process, the part can shrink from 15-30% (depending on the material used).
 After sintering, the part will have its final mechanical properties.
 Figure 1 below shows examples of metal injection molded parts:

-What Are the Advantages of Metal Injection Molding Compared to Die Casting?
+Advantages and Disadvantages of Metal Injection Molding Compared to Die Casting

 Listed below are some advantages of metal injection molding compared to die casting: